seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Pay him six thousand, and deface the bond;
 Double six thousand, and then treble that,
 Before a friend of this description
-Shall lose a hair through Bassanio’s fault.
+Shall lose a hair through Bassanio's fault.
 First go with me to church and call me wife,
 And then away to Venice to your friend;
-For never shall you lie by Portia’s side
+For never shall you lie by Portia's side
 With an unquiet soul.
 You shall have gold
 To pay the petty debt twenty times over:
 When it is paid, bring your true friend along.